lowlighter/libs/README.md

 - [📰 Logger](/logger)
 - [🗜️ Bundler](/bundle)

-These libraries are published at [deno.land/x/libs](https://deno.land/x/libs).
+These libraries are published at [jsr.io/@libs](https://jsr.io/@libs) *(they were previously available at [deno.land/x/libs](https://deno.land/x/libs)).

 > [!IMPORTANT]\
 > Love these bytes ?
 Consider [`💝 sponsoring me`](https://github.com/sponsors/lowlighter), even one-time contributions are greatly appreciated !

 ## ℹ️ About

-While this repository is open, it is not really intended to be a collaborative project.
+While this repository is public, it is not really intended to be a collaborative project.
 Pull requests for bug fixes or improvements are still welcome, but I may not accept any feature request if it doesn't seem to fit the scope of this project.

 Additionally, these libraries tends to follow my own coding style which: